dev-prakhar/prakhar.github.io/_posts/2020-12-27-things-you-should-consider-before-joining-your-next-company.md

 When I say work-life balance, I don't mean that there should a fixed timing where you need to work.
 What I mean here is that the `Individual Leadership` should understand what employee needs.

-> John Doe was not feeling productive at work.
+> Steve Rogers was not feeling productive at work.
 He decided to leave early today so that he can have some rest and energize himself for the next day.
-> When he was leaving, his manager, Jane Doe saw him leaving early.
-She quickly went to him and asked what is the issue?
+> When he was leaving, his manager, Nick Fury saw him leaving early.
+He quickly went to him and asked what is the issue?
-> John Doe replied, "I'm not feeling very productive so I'm taking the day off".
-After hearing this, Jane Doe didn't understand this
+> Steve Rogers replied, "I'm not feeling very productive so I'm taking the day off".
+After hearing this, Nick Fury didn't understand this
-> and asked John Doe to complete the work that was due today before leaving.
+> and asked Steve Rogers to complete the work that was due today before leaving.

 It's important to note, how much a company respects employee's personal life.
 How many times does your `Individual Leaderhsip` wants you to work on weekends so that you could complete a task?
 I consider all these, red flags.